poult-lab/daily-word/english_words_ learning.md

  [**adj**]  He was the ranking officer(= the most senior officer present at a particular time)

 "having a high or the highest rank in an organization, etc."

+49.resolution  [ˌrezəˈluːʃn]

+[noun] to pass/adopt/carry a resolution. "a formal statement of an opinion agreed on by a committee or a council, especially by means of a vote"

+[noun] The government is pressing for an early resolution of the dispute."the act of solving or settling a problem, disagreement, etc." -settlement-

+[noun] The reforms owe a great deal to the resolution of one man."the quality of being resolute or determined" -resolve-

+[noun] {~ (to do sth)}She made a resolution to visit her relatives more often.

+"a **firm decision** to do or not to do sth"

+[noun]high-resolution graphics. "the power of a computer screen, printer, etc. to give a clear image, depending on the size of the dots that make up the image"

+50.resolute /ˈrezəluːt/

+[adj] He became even more resolute in his opposition to the plan.

+"having or showing great determination" -determined-

+> there's not really a difference.
+Historically maybe there once was, or they have different origins, but today they are exactly the same word.
+Use whichever sounds better to you.
+Resolute is a little less common and sounds more like prose than determined.

 #### 2019/12/31.21